chinapedia/wikipedia.abstract.en/Page/Seychelles.md

 Political culture

-James_Michel_in_meeting.jpg in his office in Victoria, 2009]] Se-map.gif Seychelles' previous president France Albert René came to power after his supporters overthrew the first president James Mancham on 5 June 1977 in a coup d'état and installed him as president.
+in his office in Victoria, 2009]] Seychelles' previous president France Albert René came to power after his supporters overthrew the first president James Mancham on 5 June 1977 in a coup d'état and installed him as president.
 René was at that time the prime minister.[21][22][23]
 René ruled as a strongman under a socialist one-party system until in 1993, when he was forced to introduce a multi-party system.
 He stepped down in 2004 in favour of his vice-president, James Michel, who was reelected in 2006 and again in 2011.[24][25][26]
 On 28 September 2016, the Office of the President announced that Michel would step down effective 16 October, and that Vice President Danny Faure would complete the rest of Michel's term.[27]

 The primary political parties are the ruling socialist People's Party (PP), known until 2009 as the Seychelles People's Progressive Front (SPPF) now called United Seychelles (US), and the socially liberal Seychelles National Party (SNP).[28]